A hidden gem of Melbourne!

-At the festival you'll be in the fascinating Seaworks precinct and you might be able to see which inspiring ship is visiting.
-Visit the Maritime Museum at Gem Pier, and check out the Sea Shepherd when it's in port.
+At the festival, you'll be in the fascinating Seaworks precinct and you might be able to see which inspiring ship is visiting.
+Visit the Maritime Museum at Gem Pier.

-Explore the diverse range of arts, crafts and other speciality shops around historic Nelson Place and dine out in the waterfront eateries housed in the beautifully restored old buildings like Santorini Mediterranean Restaurant in the Old Post Office with photogenic views of the city skyline.
+Explore the diverse range of arts, crafts and other speciality shops around historic Nelson Place and dine out in the waterfront eateries housed in the beautifully restored old buildings with photogenic views of the city skyline.